-According to the National Commission of Assessment, schools continued to implement the law requiring them to adapt their infrastructure to the needs of children with disabilities.
+According to the Ministry of Social Affairs, Justice, and Interior, schools continued to implement the law requiring them to adapt their infrastructure to the needs of children with disabilities.
 The majority of children with disabilities attended regular schools.
-Additionally, one separate school for children with disabilities existed in the country.
+Additionally one separate school for children with disabilities existed in the country.

-The Andorran Federation of Associations for Persons with Disabilities represented the organizations in the country that worked with persons with disabilities.
+The Andorran Federation of Associations for Persons with Disabilities represented most of the organizations in the country that worked with persons with disabilities.
 The federation's priorities are accessibility for persons with disabilities and their entry into the workforce, two areas in which the country was not fully compliant with international standards.
 The lack of sufficient adapted public transportation remained a concern.